nnellans/bash-guide/README.md

 [[ string =~ regexPattern ]]

 # test if a string matches (or not) a pattern
-# uses the same pattern syntax as pathname expansion
 [[ string == pattern ]]
 [[ string != pattern ]]
 ```